Skip to content

 3. Shadows on background — Stand well away from the wall and use diffused lighting.

 4. Colored or uneven background — Off-white walls, cream paint, and beige surfaces all fail.
-Use pure white.
+Use a plain light-grey or white backdrop; light grey is favoured Schengen-wide for biometric contrast.

 6. Photo older than 6 months — Consulates compare your photo to your appearance at the appointment.
 Noticeable changes (haircut, weight, facial hair) can cause rejection even within 6 months.